Skip to main content

 1. It recommends to use PKCE

-2. It does not allow third party apps to open the browser for the login process, the app must open the login page within the embedded browser view
+2. It does not allow third party apps to use an embedded web view for the login process, the app must open the login page within the default browser

 First install http a library for making HTTP calls, then flutter_web_auth_2 and a secure storage to store the auth / refresh tokens flutter_secure_storage.